 Usage rate and Usage purpose

-The project distribute different type of LPG stove, the stove has different number of burners and can be either heavy duty (design primarly for commercial cooking) or light duty (designed primarily for domestic cooking).
+The project distributes different types of LPG stove, the stove has different number of burners and can be either heavy duty (design primarily for commercial cooking) or light duty (designed primarily for domestic cooking).

-All those stove rely on the same established and standardized combustion technology and on mass produced and standardized LPG fuel.
+All those stoves rely on the same established and standardized combustion technology and on mass produced and standardized LPG fuel.

 Like explained in the registered PDD, project scenarios are based on the type of usage rather than the type of stove itself.
-Most heavy duty stove are used for commercial purpose while most light duty stove are used for domestic purpose, but in some case light duty stove are used for commercial cooking and heavy duty stove are used for domestic cooking.
-This is due to the open approach of the project implementation strategy which allow any one to purchase a stove and use it as they see fit.
+Most heavy-duty stove are used for commercial purpose while most light duty stove are used for domestic purpose, but in some case light duty stove are used for commercial cooking and heavy-duty stove are used for domestic cooking.
+This is due to the open approach of the project implementation strategy which allow anyone to purchase a stove and use it as they see fit.

 During the usage and monitoring survey we ask whether the stove where used and for what type of usage.
 The data collected allow us to go from the sale record (list of stove type sold) to a project database where we can sort the stove by project scenario.